kshiz/wine-quality/README.md

 # wine-quality
-to generate best quality of wine
+to predict best quality of wine using different classification algorithm